 2. Not formulating a strategy or a study plan

 During CAT preparation, sometimes students study for just 1 or 2 hours and skim the topics.
 Not having a strategy or a study plan is somewhat similar to walking through a maze.
 The study plan has to be formulated keeping in mind your strong areas and weak areas.
 Moreover one has to keep in mind the weightage given to each section of the exam.
-The second step of the CAT entrance exam is to clear the WAT, Group discussion and Personal interview stage.
-It is recommended that you devote some time to read newspapers and magazines to gain an insight into the current affairs’ topics.
+Further, after the exam, candidates are expected to gear up for WAT, Group discussion and Personal interview stage.
+So, it would be wise if you develop a regular habit of reading newspapers and magazines to learn about the current affairs’ topics.

 3. Not devoting enough time to each topic

 Another area of concern is when students do not devote ample time to understand the concepts and jump to another topic.
-Don’t be in a hurry to complete the course instead focus on understanding the basic concepts of each area.
-When the concept knowledge is incomplete, then students perform poorly in the exam.
-For instance, in critical reasoning questions, one should have a proper understanding of the terms like inference, assumptions etc. One has to understand the question types for individual sections.
+Instead of rushing to complete the course, you should first focus on understanding the basic concepts of each area.
+When the concept knowledge is incomplete, you cannot perform well in the exam.
+For instance, in critical reasoning questions, you should have a proper understanding of the terms like inference, assumptions etc. In other words, you need to learn about different question types for individual sections.

 4. Not attempting enough mocks or over attempting them

-The intention behind creating CAT mocks or CAT test series is that it should provide a guideline to the CAT aspirant.
+The intention behind creating CAT mocks or CAT test series is to provide a guideline to the CAT aspirant.
 The type of questions which come from different sections of the CAT exam gives an idea to the student about the level of preparation which they have to put in.
-The rationale behind formulating a mock exam is to provide an analysis to the students about their strengths and weaknesses as regards to the subjects.
-But on the other hand, one has to be careful not to over attempt the mocks.
-It might be possible that students sit for the actual CAT exam with certain preconceived notions which could hamper their performance.
+After attempting a mock exam, you can gauge your strengths and weaknesses with respect to various topics.
+But on the other hand, you should be careful not to over attempt the mocks.
+Some students sit for the actual CAT exam with certain preconceived notions based on the mock tests, which in turn can hamper their performance.
+Although the mock tests imitate the actual exam in many ways, it can never be exactly the same.
+So, it is always better to be ready for a few surprises in the CAT.

 5. Not analyzing the mocks

 Students who do not analyze mocks are not able to find out the areas of improvement.
-The factors such as correlation between number of attempts and accuracy, time spent on each question, selection of right questions in terms of difficulty level etc, contribute towards a good score.
-Therefore analyzing the mocks forms a crucial component in your CAT preparation journey.
+Test Analysis gives you insights into the the factors such as correlation between number of attempts and accuracy, time spent on each question, selection of right questions in terms of difficulty level etc. All these parameters are crucial to estimate and predetermine so as to attain a good score.
+Therefore analyzing the mocks forms a critical component in your CAT preparation journey.

 In simple words “procrastination” means to delay or postpone action.
-Students beware of this term.
 This is a major problem which many CAT aspirants face.
 Students defer their CAT preparation as it is a daunting task for them to focus on different areas of the entrance exam.
 The right time is now so start your preparation right away.

 8. Not setting targets

 The difficulty level of the CAT paper varies every year.
 The projected number of attempts and the expected percentile for a particular year could be different for the next year.
-Students should have a balanced approach in attempting the mocks and focus on getting the accuracy rate high.
+Students should have a balanced approach while emphasizing on increasing their number of attempts and nailing a high accuracy.
+CAT is more a test of complex decision-making rather than speed.

 10. Spending too much time on one’s area of interest

-Finally, students should make a strategy to master each subject that comes in the CAT exam.
-Also, one should definitely go through previous years’ CAT papers
+Finally, you should definitely go through previous years’ CAT papers

 to assess the difficulty level of the exam.
-A very important piece of advice is that you should be thorough with the process of CAT registrations, eligibility criteria, cut-offs, syllabus and exam pattern.
+Also, you should be thorough with the process of CAT registrations, eligibility criteria, cut-offs, syllabus and exam pattern.